File information

 The Design Pillars:

-• Dramatic Lighting I spend a good amount of time reading about weather phenomena to learn which parts of the atmosphere should have which color at which daytime and exxagerated the natural lighting.
-In general the ENB is inspired by the "Dark Fantasy" Genre that describes Skyrim pretty well imho, so naturally this ENB is more on the dark side when it is appropriate.
+• Dramatic Lighting I spend a good amount of time reading about weather phenomena to learn which parts of the atmosphere should have which color at which daytime and exaggerated the natural lighting.
+In general the ENB is inspired by the "Dark Fantasy" genre that describes Skyrim pretty well imho, so naturally this ENB is more on the dark side when it is appropriate.
 Playablitly is always important though.
-The Nights and Interiors are dark, but not pitch black.
+The nights and interiors are dark, but not pitch black.

 • Filmic Coloring In most movies there is a specific combination of cool and warm colors.
-I used this as a base to give the ENB a dramatic feeling.
-Every weather uses a complementary color combination wielded both into the lighting and the post process to give each scene a unique touch and distinguishes between warm and cold image focuses.
+I used this technique to give the ENB a dramatic feeling.
+Every weather uses a complementary color combination wielded both into the lighting and the post process to give each scene a unique touch and distinguish between warm and cold scenes.
+I invented LUTs that each add to a different tone, these are individually fine tuned for every weather and interior template.

 • Variety VS Consistency I designed the weathers in two channels.
-There is a lighting setup for Clear, Cloudy, Overcast, Foggy, Rainy and Stormy weathers as well as sun lit, dark or obscure interiors that follow a strict lighting pattern.
-Since the used weather Mod (NAT III) implements regional variants of these i designed a Color scheme unique to each region type.
-I allow myself from time to time to step out of the pattern and get a bit more creative with the design of a few select weathers.
+There is a lighting setup for Clear, Cloudy, Overcast, Foggy, Rainy and Stormy weathers as well as sun lit, dark and obscure interiors (and a lot more since version 0.3.0) that follow a strict lighting pattern.
+The used weather Mod (NAT III) implements regional variants of the weather types and i made sure that every weather is designed uniquely colorwise and deeply in touch with the colors that NAT III uses.

 I am not talented with words so i asked a friend on Discord to give me a description.
 Quote Keyf: